 Here are the top reasons for which you should go for this course –

 - Flexibility: CQF is one of those courses which were designed in order to offer flexibility to its students.
 If you are working, you would be able to easily pull through this course.
-It’s of only 6 months duration and you can split into two levels to avail more convenience.
-If you’re working professional and want to get ahead in the curve, CQF would be the right bet for you.
+It’s of only 6 months’ duration, and you can split into two levels to avail more convenience.
+If you’re working professionally and want to get ahead in the curve, CQF would be the right bet for you.

-- Accessibility of the faculty and staff: Many programs offer quality courses; however the accessibility of the faculty and staff become bottlenecks in attracting more people for the programs.
-In CQF course, you can easily access the faculty and staff and they’re very punctual and helpful in solving your issues with immediate attention.
+- Accessibility of the faculty and staff: Many programs offer quality courses; however, the accessibility of the faculty and staff becomes bottlenecks in attracting more people for the programs.
+In the CQF course, you can easily access the faculty and staff, and they’re very punctual and helpful in solving your issues with immediate attention.

-- Importance on the self-study: The CQF program is primarily based on self-study.
+- Importance of the self-study: The CQF program is primarily based on self-study.
 If you like your results to improve or learn something significant, your primary focus should be on self-study.
-In this course, a math primer course is offered which is a refresher course and if you don’t do self-study, it would be difficult for you to get ahead.
+In this course, a math primer course is offered, which is a refresher course, and if you don’t do self-study, it would be difficult for you to get ahead.

 Pros and cons of the CQF program